tj-wells/coti-docker-method/README.md

 # ⚙️ Updating the Coti Node Version

-If you have not specified a version number, this setup will perform updates automatically, ensuring that your node stays up to date when new <a href="https://github.com/coti-io/coti-node/releases" target="_blank">Coti releases</a> are made available.
+If you have not specified a version number, this setup performs updates automatically, ensuring that your node stays up to date with the latest [Coti release](https://github.com/coti-io/coti-node/releases).

 However, I understand that mainnet operators are often asked not to run the latest version and thus may want to control the updating themselves.
 Automatic updates can be bypassed by specifying a `VERSION` number in the `.env` file.
 Instructions for performing updates manually are provided below.

 - For example, if you wanted run version 3.1.3 of the Coti node, you would add the line `VERSION="3.1.3"` into your `.env` file.

-A complete list of the available versions can be found in the <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub registry</a>.
+A complete list of the available versions can be found at [Dockerhub](https://hub.docker.com/r/atomnode/coti-node/tags).

 ## Upgrading Manually